xi717/xi717.github.io/index.md

 we use several models to evaluate feature importance

-and only keep features that are significant to our prediction

-p.s. in order to continue this step
+and only aim to keep features that are significant to our prediction p.s. in order to continue this step

 a package other than sklearn is required,